 - Advantages: Early test planning, clear and systematic.

-- Disadvantages: Similar rigidity to the Waterfall model, less flexible to changes.
+- Disadvantages: Strict like Waterfall, but less flexible to changes.

 Agile Model

-- Use Cases: Ideal for projects with evolving requirements.
+- Use Cases: Perfect for projects whose needs change over time.

 - Advantages: Adaptable to changes, promotes continuous improvement.